mahoney1/commpaper/queries-commercial-paper-smart-contract-ibm-blockchain-vscode-extension-tutorial2.md

   Next, you'll create the transaction history, then run the new query client app to execute a set of queries.
 (You'll do this from a terminal window in DigiBank's application folder; it doesn't matter whether you test from MagnetoCorp or DigiBank in this example -- you should see the same data on the ledger from either application client.)

 ### Step 5.
-Perform the issue, buy, and redeem transactions to update the ledger
+Perform the issue, buy, and redeem transaction lifecycle to update the ledger

 Let’s create some transactions, invoked as different identities, to create a history of transactions on the ledger.
 The sequence is: